EvidentSecurity/esp-sdk-java/docs/ExternalAccountsApi.md

 <a name="listDisabledSignatures"></a>
 # **listDisabledSignatures**
-> PaginatedCollection listDisabledSignatures(externalAccountId, filter, page, include)
+> PaginatedCollection listDisabledSignatures(externalAccountId, include, filter, page)

 Get a list all the disabled signatures for an external account